Skip to Content

 TW6 1SD

-Please contact your employer who will liaise with the ID Centre on your behalf.
+Please contact your company authorised signatory who will liaise with the ID Centre on your behalf.

 Please report it immediately upon discovery to the police, to the ID Centre and to your employer/authorised signatory.
 Please ensure you take note of your crime reference number.